 Bioarchaeology International ensures that all research output is thoroughly peer-reviewed by external reviewers.
 Publications of a commentary or opinion nature may not be sent for external peer review but will include extensive editorial review and revisions.
 The University of Florida Press and Bioarchaeology International adhere to the Committee on Publication Ethics (COPE).
 The UF Press ethical standards for journal publications may be found here: http://upress.ufl.edu/ethics.

-We strongly encourage authors to make the research objects associated with their publications openly available.
-This includes research data, software, bioresources and methodologies.
-This means that peer reviewers are able to better assess the foundations of claims made, and the research community and wider public are able to similarly validate authors’ work, and are more easily able to extend and build upon it.
+Scientific inquiry relies upon replicability.
+To this end, we strongly encourage authors to make the data associated with their publications openly available, including visual and quantitative data, software, bioresources, and detailed methodological protocols.
+Doing so permits peer reviewers to better assess the foundations of claims made, and the research community and wider public are similarly able to validate authors' work and are more easily able to extend and build upon it.